avatar

 Magician

 I was a proud member of Magician, the robotics student team of RMUC.
-It was the starting point of my academic journey, and I’m always grateful and honored to have been part of that team — it’s still my mental home, wherever I go.
+It was the starting point of my academic journey, and I’m always grateful and honored to have been part of that team — those were among my happiest undergraduate days.
+Magician is still my mental home, wherever I go.